Home Blog Ethics in Sports are Evolving

 The best practices for ethical behavior in sports are often debated, and codes of ethics can vary greatly from sport to sport.

 When we talk about ethics, we’re talking about a system of values that we use to make daily decisions: what we value and how we use those values in our dealings with the world.
 Ethics don’t just guide individuals; they also inform the missions and actions of larger organizations.
 Ethics in sport permeate competitive environments.
-Young children are taught to play fairly and adhere to the rules.
-In adulthood, the violation of ethical guidelines can have legal implications, as seen by cases such as the “Deflategate” controversy involving the New England Patriots in the NFL.1
+Young children are taught to play fairly and adhere to the rules, which teaches them appropriate life lessons from sports.1

 Here's a look at how ethics in sport management affect the world of sports, and how ethics in sports may evolve going forward.